aspuru-guzik-group/MERMES/README.md

 ## Usage

-In the root of the project, run the following command:
+In the root of the project, you can run commands like:
 ```shell
 python main.py -u https://www.nature.com/articles/s41557-023-01424-6 -m openai
 ```
+The command above will extract the text from the given URL using the OpenAI model.
+You can replace the URL with any other URL from RSC and Nature journals.
+The URL should contain the HTML content of the article.

 Available models are `openai`, `google` and `anthropic`.
 The default model is `openai`.